How To Set Up A Workplace Drug Testing Program

 Federal agencies conducting drug testing follow a standardized procedure established by SAMHSA.
 Private employers are not required to follow the guidelines, although, doing so can help them stay on safe legal ground.
 The Mandatory Guidelines for Federal Workplace Drug Testing include having a Medical Review Officer (MRO) evaluate tests.
 They are to identify the five substances with the use of certified drug labs by SAMHSA.

 The most common method of drug testing is urine drug testing, which may be done at the workplace, at a doctor’s office, or any other site preferred by the employer.
 An applicant or employee provides a urine sample to be tested.
 Drug testing areas make use of precautionary measures such as putting instant bluing tablets in the toilet and turning off the water supply.
 Some drug users will try to tamper their samples to have a false negative result for the presence of drugs.
-Employers need to be on the lookout for any one of the 114 ways to cheat a drug test.

 There should be clear documentation in handling and storage of the sample, from the time it is collected until the time it is discarded.